Tracer dynamics in an interacting active bath: fluctuations and energy partition: Model

-with $y_{-1}=0$.
+with $y_{0}=0$.
+Here $\nu$ is the friction coefficient and $f_l(t)$ is the active force acting on the $l$-th particle.
 The assumption of harmonic coupling in this model should be viewed as a mathematical simplification rather than a strictly physical constraint.
-If we consider a two body interaction potential $V(|z_1-z_2|)$ with a short-range, the leading order term in the Taylor expansion of the potential around its equilibrium separation $z_{\text{eq}}$ gives an effective measure of the spring constants $k=V''(z_{\text{eq}})$ [and similarly, $\lambda$].
+In fact, if we consider a two body interaction potential $V(|z_1-z_2|)$ with a short-range, the leading order term in the Taylor expansion of the potential around its equilibrium separation $z_{\text{eq}}$ gives an effective measure of the spring constants $k=V''(z_{\text{eq}})$ [and similarly, $\lambda$].
+It is worth mentioning that the dynamics of ARB follow equations of motion similar to an overdamped Rouse polymer chain, albeit with an active noise.
+In fact, the effective generalized Langevin equations(GLE) or fractional Langevin equations for tagged monomers in overdamped Rouse polymer chains have been studied before in the context of Markovian embedding~\cite{goychuk2012viscoelastic}, anomalous diffusion \cite{gle_polymer,gle_anomalous2,fLE_1,tagged_bead,anomalous_diffusion,gle_rouse_chain}, response to nonequilibrium drivings~\cite{Maes_rouse,gle_probe_bath}.
+This has also been studied for tagged monomers in active chains which show further interesting behavior \cite{gle_probe_bath, Singh_2021, Prakash_2024, D4SM00350K}.